ibm-cloud-docs/discovery-data/collection-types.md

    - Under **Public Key Management**, paste your public key into the provided text box, and click **Verify**.
    - After the key is verified, click **Save** to finish setting up your public key.

-1. After you receive your client ID, client secret, private key path, private key passphrase, key ID, and enterprise ID on the configuration page on [Box Developers](https://developer.box.com/){: external}, download the app settings as a JSON file, or `config.json`.
+1. After you receive your client ID, client secret, encoded private key, private key passphrase, key ID, and enterprise ID on the configuration page on [Box Developers](https://developer.box.com/){: external}, download the app settings as a JSON file, or `config.json`.

 For more information about setting up your application, see [JWT Application Setup](https://developer.box.com/docs/setting-up-a-jwt-app){: external}.